hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_1/karma-yoga/013_freedom.md

 mind-stuff, Chitta, must always give rise to many similar waves.
 This is the psychological idea of association, and causation is only an aspect of this grand pervasive principle of association.
-This pervasiveness of association is what is, in Sanskrit, called Vyâpti.
+This pervasiveness of association is what is, in Sanskrit, called Vyāpti.
 In the external world the idea of law is the same as in the internal — the expectation that a particular phenomenon will be followed by another, and that the series will repeat itself.
 Really speaking, therefore, law does not